 Here's the bargain: you trade time for money.
 You work for someone, and they pay you for it.
-Simple.
-Fair.
+Seems simple enough.

 Wage and hour laws, like the federal Fair Labor Standards Act, put a floor on what you can be paid - a minimum wage and an overtime rate.

 The problem is that companies keep shortchanging their workers.
 That's where our unpaid wage lawyers come in.
 When a company doesn't hold up its end of the bargain, we hold the company accountable.

 Thankfully, the law in this area is very favorable to employees, and workers have a lot of rights.
 For example, employees who successfully bring an unpaid wages claim can be entitled to their unpaid wages and additional money called "liquidated damages" or just "damages."
 This money is paid on top of any unpaid wages the company owes.

 As wage and hour lawyers, we represent employees against employers who break laws like the Fair Labor Standards Act, Ohio's Minimum Fair Wage Standards Act, and the Prompt Pay Act.